 Is Your Brand Working For You?
 A Mini Brand Audit for Your Business

 Your brand encompasses various elements describing your business.
 It’s how other people see your business and weigh it against your competition.
 It’s how you portray your business through your customer interactions and your online presence.
 It’s how your business is portrayed visually: the font you select, the colors you choose, and the graphics or images that accompany your brand.
-It’s even how you share your story like your mission, vision and values through your business: it’s in the vendors you support, the causes you care about and the hours you’re open.
+It’s even how you share your story like your mission, vision, and values through your business: it’s in the vendors you support, the causes you care about, and the hours you’re open.
 Your brand is your identifier: it speaks for your business long after you’re finished talking.

 Why is it important for your brand to work for you?
-Well, if people trust in your brand, they are more likely to buy from your business time and time again, thereby increasing sales, profits and growth for your company.
+Well, if people trust in your brand, they are more likely to buy from your business time and time again, thereby increasing sales, profits, and growth for your company.
 They are more willing to advocate for you when something goes wrong and serve as a cheerleader for your products and services when everything is right.
 They are your biggest, raving fans, and without customers, your business will not grow.

-For example, one brand that has their brand nailed down is Chick-fil-A (PS: this is a client!).
+For example, one brand that has its brand nailed down is Chick-fil-A (PS: this is a client!).
 In essence, they sell chicken sandwiches, but their brand keeps people coming back for more than just the sandwiches (which is what you want to accomplish!).
 Here’s a breakdown of some of Chick-fil-A’s most memorable brand elements and how it keeps customers coming back for more: